Darknighte5a/ProCapital/README.md

 4. Drag the EA from the Navigator onto your desired chart.
 5. In the EA settings, enable **Allow Algo Trading**.
 6. Use the floating **Trade** and **Pos** buttons at the corner of the chart to open the panels.
+7. When opening MetaTrader, press the R key on the keyboard to reset the Expert Advisor on all charts and fix its mess.
+8. Whenever a chart gets messed up or hangs, pressing the Ctrl key on the keyboard resets it to the default state.

 ### 📋 Input Parameters